-To the Shareholders of DelMar Pharmaceuticals, Inc.
+To the Stockholders of DelMar Pharmaceuticals, Inc.

-We have audited the accompanying consolidated balance sheets of DelMar Pharmaceuticals, Inc. and its subsidiaries as of June 30, 2016 and June 30, 2015 and the related consolidated statements of operations and comprehensive loss, changes in stockholders' accumulated equity (deficit) and cash flows for each of the years in the two-year period ended June 30, 2016.
+We have audited the accompanying consolidated balance sheets of DelMar Pharmaceuticals, Inc. and its subsidiaries as of June 30, 2016 and the related consolidated statements of operations and comprehensive loss, changes in stockholders' accumulated equity (deficit) and cash flows for the year ended June 30, 2016.
 Management is responsible for these consolidated financial statements.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
-Our audits of the consolidated financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall consolidated financial statement presentation.
+Our audit of the consolidated financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall consolidated financial statement presentation.
 We were not engaged to perform an audit of the company's internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-Our audits also included performing such other procedures as we considered necessary in the circumstances.
-We believe that our audits provide a reasonable basis for our opinions.
+Our audit also included performing such other procedures as we considered necessary in the circumstances.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of DelMar Pharmaceuticals Inc. and its subsidiaries as of June 30, 2016 and June 30, 2015 and the results of their operations and their cash flows for each of the years in the two-year period ended June 30, 2016 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of DelMar Pharmaceuticals Inc. and its subsidiaries as of June 30, 2016 and the results of their operations and their cash flows for the year ended June 30, 2016 in conformity with accounting principles generally accepted in the United States of America.